 Now, as people struggle to find mental health care, Anthem — paid by Colorado’s Health Care Policy and Finance (HCPF) department to manage behavioral health care — has announced a 20% cut in provider reimbursement that began January 1.

 This cut means Anthem, a for-profit corporation, takes Colorado Medicaid money allocated for treatment and gives it to out-of-state shareholders, marketing expenses and executive salaries.
-This follows for-profit United Healthcare’s acquisition of Rocky Mountain Health Plan.
+This follows for-profit United Healthcare’s The process of taking over Xcel’s physical system.
+Technically, Boulder would buy it.
+But because ... of Rocky Mountain Health Plan.

 Colorado is getting ripped off.
 This is only the beginning: Anthem has bid to purchase Beacon Healthcare for undisclosed billions and will then control all of Medicaid except for Denver’s nonprofit Colorado Access.

 Coloradans must mobilize to protect our mental health safety net.
 Medicaid members have little time to organize in their defense.
 Providers are prohibited from collective bargaining.
 The State, through legislature and HCPF, is the only safeguard against corporate profit skimming.